OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Time Sharing** - When you run one process for a little while,then run another one, and so forth
+    - **Time Sharing** - when you run one process for a little while,then run another one, and so forth
-    - **Limited Direct Execution** - To make a program run as fast as one might expect
+    - **Limited Direct Execution** - to make a program run as fast as one might expect
-    - **User and Kernel Mode** - The approach we take is to introduce a new processor mode.
+    - **User and Kernel Mode** - the approach we take is to introduce a new processor mode.
 The operating system runs in
-    - **Context Switch** - When the OS, during a timer interrupt or system call, might wish to switch from running the current process to a different one
+    - **Context Switch** - when the OS, during a timer interrupt or system call, might wish to switch from running the current process to a different one

     ###### [Return](#process-execution) to the *Process Execution* module